I'm ready to:

 Customize your career path.

-Ready to Work offers a variety of programs.
-Find the one that’s right for you based on your interests, skills and goals.
+Ready to Work offers a variety of training and educational programs.
+Your personal coach will find the one that is right for you based on your interests, skills, and goals.

 Grab this opportunity to earn your high-school diploma or a GED, which will open many doors for you.
 Once you have earned it, continue in the Ready to Work program to take your future to the next level.